Cracked Tooth

 If the tooth is completely split, the whole tooth likely can’t be saved entirely.
 We would save the surviving part of the tooth with endodontic treatment.

-Endodontic Treatment: this means work that is carried out to do with the inside of the tooth and is part pain diagnosis and management, and part saving and preservation of damaged teeth.
+Endodontic Treatment: This means work that is carried out on the inside of the tooth and involves pain diagnosis and management, as well as saving and preserving damaged teeth.

 Vertical Root Fracture